Caring For Our Plants and Animals

 • Increased number of bushfires.

-• The loss of habitat from the clearing of trees and other vegetation to make way for homes and farms, and from severe bushfires.
+• Habitat loss from clearing trees and other plants to make way for homes and farms, and habitat loss from bushfires.

-• Non-native, or invasive plants and animals including foxes, rabbits, deer, pigs, uncontrolled cats, and species such as carp in our rivers.
+• Invasive plants and animals including foxes, rabbits, deer, pigs, uncontrolled cats, and species like carp in our rivers.

 • Overabundant (too many) native species such as kangaroos, which eat the plants that other species need to survive.